 |KPIs||Georgian College (%)||Provincial average (%)|

-For more information on the employment experiences of college graduates, visit the Ministry of Advanced Education and Skills Development website.
+For more information on the employment experiences of college graduates, visit the Ministry of Colleges and Universities website.

 Student satisfaction and engagement – you told us

 Student satisfaction rate is no longer ministry-mandated, but the college sector is launching a new survey, Ontario College Student Experience Survey, in winter 2022.

 Are you a full-time student in your second semester of study or beyond?